 - 50% chances that your baby is an asymptomatic carrier

-In a case where you or your partner has thalassemia trait, following tests may be prescribed by your doctor for prenatal diagnosis of thalassemia:
+In a case where you or your partner has thalassemia trait, the following tests may be prescribed by your doctor for prenatal diagnosis of thalassemia:

 - Your doctor may test your amniotic fluid after fifteen weeks of pregnancy.
 This test to check the amniotic fluid around your baby is known as amniocentesis.